fernandoandreotti/cinc-challenge2017/featurebased-approach/README.md

 `ExtractFeatures()` performs feature extraction for each record within a folder

-`SegmentClassifier()` trains an Ensemble of Bagged Decision Trees and Multilayer Perceptron Classifier to classify segments of ECG into the defined categories.
+`TrainClassifier()` trains an Ensemble of Bagged Decision Trees and Multilayer Perceptron Classifier to classify segments of ECG into the defined categories.
+Saves resulting classifiers for future usage

+`PredictTestSet()` makes use of pre-trained classifiers to produce results on test set

 ## Description of approach